rananorouzi/weather/README.md

 - Tailwindcss version 3.3.5
 - Highcharts version v11.2.0

-### Scripts functions
+### Script functions

 - fetchWeatherData
     - This function, is the main task on the page.
-It would be called when the page is loaded or when user refresh or ask for another unit of temperature.
+It would be called when the page is loaded or when the user refreshes or asks for another unit of temperature.
     - Parameters
         - temp : temperature unit.
 It can be `c` or `f`.
 Invalid input is considered as `c` .